ICW1/icw1.github.io/_posts/2023-10-16-cracking-the-cryptic-hypothesis-testing.md

 Total (TITCs):

 $$ N_{TITCs} = 1344 + 224 + 112 + 16 = 1696 $$

+The are 1696 different occurrences of a _3 in the corner_.

 #### Probability
-We have:
+We have

 $$ P(TITC) = (N_{TITCs}) / (N_{ALL}) $$

-Thus:
+Thus

 $$ P(TITC) = 1696 / 4104 \approx 0.4133 $$

 #### Quick python sense check
 It's always important to check your work folks.
-Confession from me, I spent so long thinking about the combinatorical maths of this problem I ended up doing this before I knew the answer in order to to know what I was aiming for!
+A confession from me, I spent so long thinking about the combinatorics, especially the rotational symmetry part, I ended up coding this check before I knew the answer.
+That way I knew what I was aiming for!

 ```python
 import pandas as pd